chrislovecnm/chrislovecnm.com/_posts/2017-10-14-jekyll-building-this-blog.md

 categories: jekyll building blog
 ---

-I have used [Jekyll](https://jekyllrb.com/) a little in the past, and I decided to start blogging again, Jekyll was my obvious choice.
-Wordpress would be my other choice, but that requires a web server.
+[Jekyll](https://jekyllrb.com/) has crossed my path in the past, and I decided to start blogging again.
+Jekyll was my obvious choice.
+Wordpress would be my other option, but that requires a web server.
 I would rather just have a static site for now.

 ## Tools I am Using